Free Family Events in Orlando: January & February 2026

 - 4 min read

 January and February are such underrated months for family fun in Central Florida.
-The weather is perfect, the crowds are lighter, and there are so many meaningful, budget-friendly things happening for families; especially if you know where to look.
+The weather is perfect, the crowds are lighter, and there are so many meaningful, budget-friendly things happening for families, especially if you know where to look.

 We’ve rounded up the types of FREE and family-friendly events happening across Orlando and surrounding areas this January and February.
 Whether you’re homeschooling, planning weekend outings, or just looking for something new to do together, this guide will help you find events that actually fit your family.